+The net pension asset reported at December 31, 2024 was measured as of December 31, 2023 based on an actuarial valuation as of January 1, 2023, rolled forward to December 31, 2023.
 The net pension asset reported at December 31, 2023 was measured as of December 31, 2022 based on an actuarial valuation as of December 31, 2022.
-The net pension asset reported at December 31, 2022 was measured as of December 31, 2021 based on an actuarial valuation as of December 31, 2021.
 There have been no significant changes in benefits or other plan provisions from the beginning of the year to the end of the year.

 Actuarial Assumptions: Based on the size of the plans, it was not deemed appropriate to perform an experience study.
-The total pension liability in the December 31, 2022 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:
+The total pension liability in the January 1, 2023 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:

-Canadian Plan U.S. Plan Inflation 2.25% 2.75% Salary increases 2.75% 2.75% Investment rate of return 5.75%, compounded annually, net of all expenses (4.25% previously) 6.5%, compounded annually, net of all expenses Mortality CPM2014 Mortality Table with Various Pub-2010 mortality tables, generational improvements projected using Scale B - no assumed preretirement deaths projected generationally with Scale MP- 2021 improvements - no assumed preretirement deaths Discount rate 5.75% (4.25% previously) 6.5% COLA increases 3.43% COLA assumed (2.19% previously) 4.1% COLA assumed (2.70% previously)
+Canadian Plan U.S. Plan Inflation 2.25% 2.75% Salary increases 2.75% 2.75% Investment rate of return 5.75%, compounded annually, net 6.5%, compounded annually, net Mortality of all expenses CPM2014 Mortality Table with of all expenses Various Pub-2010 mortality tables, Wortanty generational improvements projected generationally with Scale projected using Scale B - no MP-2021 improvements - no assumed preretirement deaths assumed preretirement deaths Discount rate 5.75% 6.5% Cost of living adjustments 1.9% COLA assumed (3.43% 1.85% COLA assumed (4.10% (COLA) increases previously) previously)